 We’re tickled pink by our press.
 See why.

-Mapula pays tribute to the world-uniquely wondrous Okavango Delta with its imaginative design and its location on a foresty island beside a lyrically beautiful, hippo-thronged lagoon in the midst of a private concession 15 times the size of Manhattan.
-Created by the founders of the legendary Jack’s Camp in the neighbouring Kalahari, Mapula is a stylish, delightfully small, Afro-chic lodge that offers Micato safariers generous doses of natural magnificence, modern comforts, and cheery Botswanan hospitality.
+Mapula pays tribute to the world-uniquely wondrous Okavango Delta with its imaginative design and its location on a foresty island beside a lyrically beautiful, hippo-thronged lagoon in the midst of a private concession in Botswana 15 times the size of Manhattan.
+Created by the founders of the legendary Jack’s Camp in the neighbouring Kalahari, Mapula is a stylish, delightfully small, Afro-chic lodge that offers Micato safariers generous doses of natural magnificence, the luxury of modern comforts, and cheery Botswanan hospitality.

 The lodge’s aquamarine swimming pool, also a fine place to fall into, looks out at the lagoon (there’s nothing quite like like watching hippos splash and massively yawn in the lagoon while one lolls in a pristine pool only yards away).
 Watching wildlife from the lounge area from a comfortable armchair while sipping a cold drink is similarly enchanting.
 And in the evenings, a homey fire in the lodge’s chill pit is a fine place to chat about the day’s game-viewing and nature-immersing activities.